 Even after EUA, federal health officials monitor the safety and effectiveness of vaccines as distribution occurs.

 In April 2021, the CDC and FDA recommended a pause in the distribution of the J&J vaccine to investigate cases of a rare, serious blood clot.
-After investigation, they lifted the pause.
-They determined these adverse effects are extremely rare and the benefits of the vaccine are greater than the risk.
+After investigation, federal health officials lifted the pause.
+Federal health officials determined these adverse effects are extremely rare and the benefits of the vaccine are greater than the risk.
+The vaccine is safe and effective in preventing COVID-19.

 Have the COVID-19 Vaccines Been Tested Enough?